jadecobra/python_tdd_exercises/source/how_to/person_factory.rst

 How to create a person
 #######################

 This is an exercise in creating :doc:`dictionaries </data_structures/dictionaries>`  with :doc:`/functions/functions`.
-Though it assumes you are familiar with :doc:`dictionaries </data_structures/dictionaries>`  and :doc:`/functions/functions`, you can still try out the chapter if you are not familiar with those concepts.
+It assumes familiarity with those concepts, though you can still try out the chapter even if you are not.

 ****************
 Prerequisites
 ****************

-:doc:`How to create a Test Driven Development Environment </how_to/create_tdd_environment>`
+:doc:`How to create a Test Driven Development Environment </how_to/create_tdd_environment>` with ``person`` as the project name

 ----